haplesshero13/lc3platform/README.md

 ## Known Issues

 Currently, the LC3 Developer Platform doesn't compile and link properly on 64-bit Linux, even given 32-bit libs.
+For now, use 32-bit Linux if possible.

 ## Author
 This script and the directions in the README here are written and maintained by Avery Yen (gmail: haplesshero13).
 Direct any complaints, bug reports, and funny stories to him.
 The associated projects, [lc3tools](https://github.com/haplesshero13/lc3tools) and [lcc-lc3 compiler](https://github.com/haplesshero13/lcc-lc3), are also being maintained by Avery.
 See those project pages for more details.